IBM/cp4ba-client-onboarding-scenario/21.0.2/Step 6 - Business Automation Application.md

     ![nav-import-app](images/nav-import-app.png)

 17. Choose the the previously downloaded file **ClientOnboarding.zip** and click on the **Import** button.
-If a dialog pops up after import, you can close it.
+If an information dialog pops up after import, you can close it.

 18. Click on the 3-dot menu for the **Client Onboarding** applicaiton and select **Details**,